selfdriven-foundation/selfdriven-health/docs/pages/organisation-whitepaper.md

 ## 2. Strategic Context & Rationale

-Australia’s health system is challenged by increasing chronic disease burden, ageing population, rising costs, siloed data flows, and fragmented care pathways.
+Health systems are challenged by increasing chronic disease burden, ageing population, rising costs, siloed data flows, and fragmented care pathways.

 Member-based models offer a new paradigm: where the user (member) is central, data is interoperable and portable, and care becomes collaborative rather than provider-centric.

 By licensing the platform **beHub**, selfdriven Health will deploy modern digital identity, data exchange and AI-assisted tools that are purpose-built for cooperative, member-governed health ecosystems.
 This enables the organisation to: